JNDUNLAP/cbam-api/ReadMe.md

 You can test the API by sending requests to `http://localhost:8080` using tools like cURL, Postman, or your preferred HTTP client.

 ## Future Roadmap
+- Something you suggest

-- Implement user authentication and authorization.
+- Implement user auth
+- Add reportId validation
+- Add reportID generation
-- Add support for exporting reports to various formats (XML, JSON, CSV).
+- Add report modification support
-- Enhance error handling and logging.
+- Enhance error handling and logging
-- Improve API documentation and code comments.
+- Improve API documentation and code comments